-•• Enamelled sur- faces Hot soapy water or a vinegar solution: Clean with a dish cloth and then dry with a soft cloth.
-Soften baked-on food residues with a damp cloth and soapy water.
+Enamelled sur- faces Hot soapy water or a vinegar solution: Clean with a dish cloth and then dry with a soft cloth.
+Soften baked-on food remnants with a damp cloth and soapy water.
 Use stainless steel wire wool or oven cleaner to remove stubborn dirt.
-Leave the cooking compartment open to dry after cleaning.
+Caution!
+Never use oven cleaner in the cooking compartment when it is still warm.
+This may damage the enamel.
+Remove all food remnants from the cooking compartment and the appliance door before you next heat up the appliance.
+Leave the cooking compartment open to dry after cleaning it.
 Note: Food residues can cause white deposits to form.
 These are harmless and do not affect how the appliance works.
 Remove using lemon juice if required.
-Glass cover for the interior light- Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
+Glass cover for the interior light- ing Hot soapy water: Clean with a dish cloth and then dry with a soft cloth.
 If the cooking compartment is heavily soiled, use oven cleaner.
 Door seal Do not remove.
 Hot soapy water: Clean with a dish cloth.
 Do not scour.
-Stainless steel door cover Stainless steel cleaner: Observe the manufacturer's instructions.
-Do not use stainless steel care products.
-Rails Remove the door cover for cleaning.
-Hot soapy water: nans Soak and clean with a dish cloth or brush.
+Door cover made from stainless steel: Use stainless steel cleaner.
+Follow the manufac- turers' instructions.
+Do not use stainless steel care products. made from plastic: Clean using hot soapy water and a dish cloth.
+Dry with a soft cloth.
+Do not use glass cleaner or a glass scraper.
+Remove the door cover for cleaning.
+Rails Hot soapy water: Soak and clean with a dish cloth or brush.
 Pull-out system Hot soapy water: Clean with a dish cloth or a brush.
 Do not remove the lubricant while the pull-out rails are pulled out - it is best to clean them when they are pushed in.
 Do not clean in the dishwasher.
 Accessories Hot soapy water: Soak and clean with a dish cloth or brush.
 If there are heavy deposits of dirt, use a stainless steel scouring pad.

-- Slight differences in colour on the front of the appliance are caused by the use of different materials, such as glass, plastic and metal. - Shadows on the door panels, which look like streaks, are caused by reflections made by the interior lighting.

-Enamel is baked on at very high temperatures.
+- Slight differences in colour on the front of the appliance are caused by the use of different materials, such as glass, plastic and metal. - Shadows on the door panels, which look like streaks, are caused by reflections made by the interior lighting. - Enamel is baked on at very high temperatures.
 This can cause some slight colour variation.
 This is normal and does not affect operation.
 The edges of thin trays cannot be completely enamelled.
 As a result, these edges can be rough.
 This does not impair the anti-corrosion protection.